nicolewolff/GBT-dark-matter/README.md

 ### Running the analysis

 Open the file `config.ini`.
 Edit the directory paths accordingly.
+Edit the settings for signal injection: ```start_frequencies``` represents the first frequency at which a signal is injected, and this injection is repeated every 50 MHz.
+(To change the signal modulation, edit `inject_spaced_arg.py`.)
+Edit the operations to control which scripts are run.
+For the full analysis, first, set the signal size to 0, and set only `inject, uninjected_preprocess, uninjected_normalize, inject_template, preprocess_template, normalize_template` to True.
+Then, set only `inject, preprocess, normalize,` and `asymmetry` to True.

+To understand specific parts of the analysis, read the source code comments for each function.